Analysis: Move over bonds, FX taking over as investors' new favourite playbook

 A State Street index of prices of various goods across different currencies show volatility is rising for a range of currencies including the U.S. dollar, Chinese yuan, euro and the British pound.

-More broadly, currency market volatility .DBCVIX has risen from a 1-1/2-year low hit in late July while overall bond market volatility .MOVE3M remains near 2020 lows.
+More broadly, currency market volatility has risen from a 1-1/2-year low hit in late July while overall bond market volatility remains near 2020 lows.

 The rise in currency market volatility comes after at least five years of calm when major currencies held within tight ranges.